velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 *"Centuries?"*

 "There's a reason they call Zyahua 'rusties' out in the Marches.
-And it's not the color of their skin."
+And it's not just the color of their skin."

 Jasmine shivers.
 "I… shit.
 It's… it's a good thing you caught it."